The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Thailand 7-Day Itinerary: Bangkok and Railay Beach

-For a Bangkok and Railay, Thailand 1-Week Itinerary, we recommend spending 4 days in Bangkok (as specifically outlined in our Bangkok Itinerary) and 3 days in Railay (using Days 5, 6 and 7 in our Two Weeks Thailand Itinerary outlined above).
+For a Bangkok and Railay, Thailand 1-Week Itinerary, we recommend spending 4 days in Bangkok (as specifically outlined in our Bangkok Itinerary) and 3 days in Railay (using Days 5, 6 and 7 in our Two Weeks Thailand Itinerary from above).

 Thailand 7-Days Itinerary: Chiang Mai and Railay Beach